Committed to Vote

 Since each county website is different, you may have to hunt a bit for “vdr” or “registrar” but will find it can be as easy as attending a one to two-hour training in person or online.
 In some counties (Harris), the training is via ZOOM.

-All volunteer deputy registrars can participate in voter registration events and hold registration events through October 11 for individuals desiring to vote in the fall 2022 midterm elections.
+All volunteer deputy registrars can participate in voter registration events and hold registration events.
 Registrations are allowed up to 30 days before an election.
 Those whose registrations are received after the deadline can vote in future elections.

 Once you are a volunteer deputy registrar you can register voters at a library, a college or anywhere you wish: a local coffee shop, place of worship, or your gym.
 In particular, check with your local high school.
 All high school principals in Texas are supposed to have in place a plan to register their seniors to vote.
 You may be able to help your principals and school districts meet that requirement by registering students during their senior level social studies, government or economics class.